wingkeet/ask/README.md

 ```

 The `ask` function can also be called without passing in the `options` argument.
+Type `npm start` or `node main.js` on the command line for a simple demo.

 ### Text Terminal Color Support
 Colors may be specified using: